rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 ## Useful design patterns, (I swear this will be short)

 I won't talk much about architecture or design patterns but we've found a few useful idioms that we follow pretty strictly.
-Doing so has made writing tests super-easy... almost enjoyable, almost.
+Doing so has made writing tests super-easy; almost enjoyable—almost.

 ### Separate your view logic from your API business logic